• Home

 Charlwood Parish Council

-Grants were given in the 1980’s for the modernisation of the sports pavilion on the Recreation Ground, and for the provision of play equipment and safety surfaces.
-In 2004 a grant and a loan were given towards the cost of new play equipment in Hookwood; and towards the drainage of the Charlwood Recreation Ground.
-In 2005 a partly repayable grant was provided towards new play equipment in Charlwood.
-Grants have also been given for the provision of footways, village notice boards, and towards the cost of the village sign.
+Grants were given in the 1980’s for the modernisation of the old sports pavilion on the Recreation Ground, and for the provision of play equipment and safety surfaces and crucial drainage work.
+The Trust also funded subsequent play equipment initiatives and supported many wider projects for the provision of footways, village notice boards, and towards the cost of the village sign.
+More recently, the Trust provided grants of £150,000 as the major sponsor of the new Charlwood Sports and Community Centre which was unveiled in 2016.

 Charlwood Parish Hall, Charlwood, Grants for repairs and modernisation, from The John Bristow and Thomas Mason Trust (JB&TMT)